LINDGRENBA/calculator/README.md

 ## Description

-The purpose of this project is to use javascript, jQuery and forms to build a calculator with the capability to add, subtract, multiply and divide.
+The purpose of this project is to use javascript, jQuery, forms and branching to build a calculator with the capability to add, subtract, multiply and divide.
 This project is also a practice in proper organization of javascript into business logic and user interface logic.

 ## Setup/Installation Requirements